top of page

 Marriage Allowance is a beneficial tax relief for married couples and civil partners in the UK.
 It allows a lower-earning spouse to transfer a portion of their Personal Allowance to their higher-earning partner, potentially reducing the tax they pay.
-This article elucidates the process of applying for Marriage Allowance, ensuring that eligible couples can take advantage of this tax relief.
+This article elucidates the process of applying for the Marriage Allowance, ensuring that eligible couples can take advantage of this tax relief.

 Understanding Marriage Allowance